cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 `NaN` in CDN stands for the NaN value with a zero sign bit and an all-zero significand except for a set quiet bit; this is represented as `F9 7E 00` in CBOR Preferred Serialization.
-{{tab-non-finite-encoding}} shows how the floating point numbers 1.1, 1.5 and these three values are encoded in preferred serialization and when encoding indicators are given.
+{{tab-float-encoding}} shows how the floating point numbers 1.1, 1.5 and these three values are encoded in preferred serialization and when encoding indicators are given.